International adoption

 International adoption (also referred to as intercountry adoption or transnational adoption) is a type of adoption in which an individual or couple residing in one country becomes the legal and permanent parent(s) of a child who is a national of another country.
-In general, prospective adoptive parents must meet the legal adoption requirements of their country of residence and those of the country whose nationality the child holds.

-International adoption is not the same thing as transcultural or interracial adoption.
-However, a family will often become a transcultural or interracial family upon the adoption of a child internationally.
+International adoptions are often, but not always, also transcultural or interracial adoptions.

 The laws of countries vary in their willingness to allow international adoptions.
 Some countries have established rules and procedures for international adoptions, while other countries expressly forbid it.
-Various countries, notably many African nations, have extended residency requirements for adoptive parents that, in effect, rule out most international adoptions.
+Other countries, notably many African nations, have residency requirements for adoptive parents that in effect rule out most international adoptions.
+Where permitted, prospective adoptive parents must meet the legal adoption requirements of their country of residence and those of the country whose nationality the child holds.